wal-g/wal-g/PostgreSQL.md

 * `--delta-from-name` flag or `WALG_DELTA_FROM_NAME` environment variable to choose the backup with specified name as the base for the delta backup

-* `--delta-from-user-data` flag or `WALG_DELTA_FROM_USER_DATA` environment variable to choose the backup with specified UserData as the base for the delta backup
+* `--delta-from-user-data` flag or `WALG_DELTA_FROM_USER_DATA` environment variable to choose the backup with specified user data as the base for the delta backup

 Examples:
 ```